1shivansh18/waves/README.md

 This project is a simple web-based visualization of **Waves**, created using **React.js** and **Tailwind CSS**.
 It is designed for **10th standard students** to easily understand the basic concepts of waves in physics.

+I first visited the QuazarEdu platform and explored their Kinematics in 1D module to understand their approach.
+Based on that, I designed a simple, colorful, and responsive module that follows the same idea but focuses on waves.

+---

+Live Demo

+Access the interactive module online: https://s3-waves.netlify.app

 ---

 ## 📖 What Are Waves?